rjcommand/bcus-urchin-dynamics/README.md

 - NASA ()
 - DFO ()

 The analysis pipeline was built using the `targets` package.
+A reproducibility report detailing package versions, etc. can be found in the docs/analysis.pdf file.

 ## To run
 1. Clone the repository.